Impatient Bandits: Optimizing for the Long-Term Without Delay: Problem Formulation

-where $\mu_{1, z} \triangleq \E \left[ Y_u(a) \mid Z_a = z \right]$ is the mean conditional on $Z_a = z$ (marginal over the latent features $\theta_a$), $\Sigma_{1, z} + V_z \triangleq {\rm Cov} \left( Y_u(a) \,, \, Y_{u}(a) \mid Z_a = z \right)$ is the conditional covariance matrix of a single user's engagement metrics, and $\Sigma_{1, z} \triangleq {\rm Cov} \left( Y_u(a) \,, \, Y_{u'}(a) \mid Z_a = z \right)$ for $u \not= u'$ is the cross-user covariance.
+where $\mu_{1, z} \triangleq \E \left[ Y_u(a) \mid Z_a = z \right] \in \real^J$ is the mean conditional on $Z_a = z$ (marginal over the latent features $\theta_a$), $\Sigma_{1, z} + V_z \triangleq {\rm Cov} \left( Y_u(a) \,, \, Y_{u}(a) \mid Z_a = z \right) \in \real^{J \by J}$ is the conditional covariance matrix of a single user's engagement metrics, and $\Sigma_{1, z} \triangleq {\rm Cov} \left( Y_u(a) \,, \, Y_{u'}(a) \mid Z_a = z \right)$ for $u \not= u'$ is the cross-user covariance.

 \begin{lemma}[Multivariate Gaussian Bayesian Model] Let Assumptions \ref{assum:exchangeable} and \ref{assum:gaussian} hold.
 The limit $\theta_a \triangleq \lim_{|U| \to \infty} \frac{1}{|U|} \sum_{u \in U} Y_{u}(a)$ exists almost surely.
-Conditional on $\theta_a, Z_a$, the random variables $\left\{ Y_u(a) \right\}_{u\in \Uc}$ are i.i.d.
+Conditional on $\theta_a \in \real^J, Z_a \in \MC{Z}$, the random variables $\left\{ Y_u(a) \right\}_{u\in \Uc}$ are i.i.d.
 Moreover,

-\end{lemma} Note that the limit $\theta_a$ in the above Lemma is random.
-By the above Lemma, the outcome distribution $P_{\theta_a, Z_a}$ that we defined earlier is a multivariate Gaussian $N(\theta_a, V_{Z_a})$.
+\end{lemma} By Lemma \ref{lem:joint_normal} above, the latent parameter $\theta_a$ can be interpreted as the (random) almost sure limit of the empirical mean outcomes.
+By the above lemma, the outcome distribution $P_{\theta_a, Z_a}$ that we defined earlier is a multivariate Gaussian $N(\theta_a, V_{Z_a})$.
 The proof of Lemma \ref{lem:joint_normal} is in Appendix \ref{app:gaussianModel}.

 In practice, we use historical data from previously recommended items to fit the prior distribution parameters $\mu_{1,z}, \Sigma_{1,z}$, as well as the noise covariance matrix $V_z$; We discuss our procedure for fitting these parameters in practice in Section \ref{sec:prior}.